mariaciscato/cross-systems-behavioral-analytics/README.md

 Openfield Distance Traveled
 Cross-Assay Behavioral Correlation

-Figures shown are representative outputs generated from the analysis workflow.
+Note: Figures are derived from analysis outputs generated in R and were post-processed in Adobe Illustrator for publication-quality formatting.

 # Key Results